 Temple Owls know a little something about supporting their communities.

-Since its inception, the Volunteer Income Tax Assistance (VITA) program offered at Temple University Ambler has claimed well over $3 million in federal and state tax refunds for their clients.
-The expertise and guidance the VITA assistance are able to give is all provided with no expense to the individuals and families seeking assistance.
+Since its inception, the Volunteer Income Tax Assistance (VITA) program offered at Temple University has claimed well over $3 million in federal and state tax refunds for their clients.
+The expertise and guidance VITA is able to give is all provided with no expense to the individuals and families seeking assistance.

-Temple University students and students throughout the region in need of tax preparation assistance are certainly invited to take advantage of the program, Balsam said.
+Temple University students and students throughout the region in need of tax preparation assistance are certainly invited to take advantage of the program as well, Balsam said.
 About one third of their clients are students, he said.

 “Our Volunteer Tax Assistants can help students and community members in claiming any special credits and deductions for which they may be eligible,” he said.
 “It’s certainly a valuable service for the public.
 Whereas it might cost $100 or more for tax preparation elsewhere, here they are able to get the help they need for free.”

 For additional information about VITA 2021, contact 215-326-9519 or email@example.com.